ISSUE THE FOURTH

 Shoutouts on our social media

-$15.00 and lots of smoky prayers for your continued success, and your name sung to the hot summer wind
+$15.00 and lots of smoky prayers for your continued success, and your name sung to the chill autumn wind

 We request first print rights.
-These are returned to you after six months and you are always free to publish your work elsewhere.
+These are returned to you after six months and you are always free to publish your work elsewhere at that point.
 We may request rights in the future to re-print for anthologies or omnibus compilations.
 You have the right to refuse.